 Warwick trial set to begin July 21, judge to consider change of venue

-WILLMAR — The jury trial for Robert Warwick, 18, of Willmar, on first-degree murder charges for his alleged role in the July killing of his grandmother, was set this afternoon for July 21 through Aug.
+WILLMAR — The jury trial for Robert Warwick, 18, of Willmar, on first-degree murder charges for his alleged role in the July killing of his grandmother, was set Wednesday for July 21 through Aug.
 8.

-Where the trial will happen is yet to be determined, as District Judge David Mennis will consider a change of venue motion, to move the trial away from Kandiyohi County, filed by Warwick’s attorney, Daniel Mohs.
+Where the trial will happen is yet to be determined, as District Judge David Mennis will consider a motion filed by Warwick’s defense attorney, Daniel Mohs, seeking a change of venue to move the trial away from Kandiyohi County.

-During this afternoon’s pre-trial hearing, Mennis ordered that Mohs will have until May 2 to collect the news media articles Mohs says constitute significant prejudicial pretrial publicity and write an argument to be considered by the judge.
+During Wednesday’s pre-trial hearing, Mennis ordered that Mohs will have until May 2 to collect the news media articles that Mohs says constitute significant prejudicial pretrial publicity and write an argument to be considered by the judge.

-Mennis told the attorneys that he would issue a ruling on the motion “as soon as I can figure it out.”
+Mennis told the attorneys that he would rule on the motion as soon as possible.

-Robert “Robbie” Warwick, 18, was indicted on two first-degree murder charges for his role in the July 29, 2013, killing of his grandmother, Lila Warwick, 79, at her home along the east edge of Willmar.
-He faces the possibility of life in prison if convicted and has been held on $2 million bail since the September grand jury indictment.
+Robert “Robbie” Warwick, 18, was indicted on two first-degree murder charges for his alleged role in the July 29, 2013, killing of his grandmother, Lila Warwick, 79, at her home along the east edge of Willmar.
+He faces the possibility of life in prison if convicted.

 Warwick’s co-defendant, Brok Junkermeier, 19, was sentenced April 9 to life in prison without parole.
 Junkermeier changed his plea to guilty to first-degree premeditated murder on the 10th day of his jury trial in Kandiyohi County District Court.
 During his plea hearing, Junkermeier admitted that he stabbed and strangled Lila Warwick after months of planning with Robert Warwick.